Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization

-Regarding the effect of the numbers of groups, $G$ and $H$, we first note that these control the granularity of the discrete approximation to the generative distributions of $a_i$ and $b_i$, respectively.
+Regarding the cardinality of the supports, $G$ and $H$, Section \ref{sec:theory} develops the asymptotic theory under the assumption that these quantities are fixed, in line with the grouped fixed-effect literature \citep[e.g.][]{hahn2010panel, bonhomme2015grouped}.
+While the model still includes incidental parameters, $g_i$ and $h_j$ of increasing dimension, these indicators are consistently estimable, unlike the incidental parameters in fixed effects models.
+Consequently, the estimator of the relevant parameters is free from so-called ``incidental parameter bias,'' as proven in Section \ref{sec:theory}.

+In practical random-effect modeling, however, imposing discreteness on the underlying random effect $a_i$ and $b_j$ might be restrictive.
+Instead, $G$ and $H$ may be heuristically viewed as controlling the granularity of a discrete approximation to the true generative distribution of $a_i$ and $b_j$, which may in fact be continuous.
+From this perspective, the group-level parameters represent support points of this discrete approximation, and increasing $G$ and $H$ corresponds to refining the approximation.
 In particular, when $G = n$, the model reduces to a fixed effects specification for $a_i$, which suffers from the incidental parameter problem and leads to poor estimation accuracy.
 In contrast, setting $G < n$ allows for partial pooling across units, resulting in more stable estimates by borrowing information across similar individuals.
 However, if $G$ is too small, the random effect distribution may be approximated too coarsely, potentially leading to model misspecification.
-While the proposed method still includes incidental parameters, $g_i$ and $h_j$, these grouping parameters are consistently estimable, unlike incidental parameters in fixed effects models.
-The estimator of the relevant parameters is free from so-called ``incidental parameter bias", as shown in the one-way effects model \citep[e.g.][]{bonhomme2015grouped}.
-In Section~\ref{sec:theory}, we prove that such property still holds under multi-way effects model and multi-way grouping structures introduced in this paper.